Protecting small businesses in the Old Line State

 Maryland businesses can obtain workers compensation insurance through a commercial provider, like Hiscox, or through Maryland's state-administered fund, the Chesapeake Employers' Insurance Company.
 Businesses can also apply to become a self-insured employer with approval from the Workers' Compensation Commission.
 Self-insuring employers must provide a security of, at minimum, $100,000 (usually higher), and assessments include a percentage of the employer's annual payroll, among other fees.
 If self-insured businesses file for bankruptcy, they are still required to pay compensation for injuries or death sustained by an employee while their self-insured policy was in place.

 Employers who fail to secure required workers compensation insurance are subject to a fine of up to $10,000, and if the business is a corporation, the corporation's officers can be held personally liable for the fine.

 How can Hiscox help your Maryland small business?

 At Hiscox, you'll never be stuck with a one-size-fits-all insurance policy.
 We make sure each client's coverage meets their unique needs, whether it's liability insurance, a business owner's policy, workers compensation insurance or beyond, and we offer a range of benefits:

-- Flexible payment options: Our no-added-fee monthly payment schedule can help you manage a growing business's cash flow.
+- Flexible payment options: Our no-added-fee monthly, quarterly, semi-annual or annual payment schedule can help you manage a growing business's cash flow.